Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-6/002-Intro-to-Fetch-&-Promises/README.md

 ## How does our code work?

 So far up to know we have been working with code that works from top to bottom.
 Whatever is written first is executed: (unless it's a function or something that is hoisted).
+This is means that we have so far been working Single threaded programs.
+This is the processes contain the execution of instructions in a single sequence.
+In other words, one command is processes at a time.

 ## Asynchronous programming